D3SOX/spotify-old-library-linux/README.md

 # Spotify Old Library Linux

-Restore the old Spotify library on Linux.
+Restore the old Spotify version which still has the old library on Linux.

 ## Installation